 Under the FLSA principle activities include work of consequence performed by an employee for the employer, no matter when the work is performed.
 In other words, when the activity is necessary to the business, it is generally subject to wages, unless it is determined to be de minimis.
 It is de minimis when the unpaid time is short, occurs infrequently and is difficult for the employer to track.
 Lindow v.
 United States, 738 F. 2d 1057 (9th Cir.
 1984)

 As the United States Supreme Court explained more than 60 years ago,

 When the matter in issue concerns only a few seconds or minutes of work beyond the scheduled working hours, such trifles may be disregarded.
 Split-second absurdities are not justified by the actualities of working conditions or by the policy of the Fair Labor Standards Act.
 It is only when an employee is required to give up a substantial measure of his time and effort that compensable working time is involved.

 Federal Courts, including the Ninth Circuit, have developed a three-part test to evaluate when unpaid work time can be described as de minimis.
 In Lindow v.
 United States, (9th Cir.
-1984), the Ninth Circuit Court of Appeals explained that to excuse an employer from its wage obligations under the de minimis defense, the courts must evaluate three things:
+1984), for example the Ninth Circuit explained that to excuse an employer from its wage obligations under the de minimis defense, the courts must evaluate three things:

 But, Does the De Minimis Defense Apply Under California Law?

 Whether the federal de minimis exception applied to wage and hour claims under California law was at issue in the Polo case.
 We argued that the defense would undermine California’s “subject to the control” test.
 It doesn’t matter whether the time is preliminary, postliminary or de minimis, because workers in California are entitled to be paid wages for all time they are under the employer’s control,.
 If control is present, then the employee is entitled to be paid for the time.